glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

 finally, we need to re-establish our image as an object of the high level image type, converting the palette back to RGB (thus removing our palette pointers and allowing us to reference the raw RGB values, as we were doing previously with our getpixel function)

+. . .

+This might be a bit convoluted, but I've found this method works for what I need to do.

 ---
 ## <br><BR><BR><BR> Issue: 256